ddella/Kubernetes-Cluster/203-etcd/01-HA-etcd.md

 - Some infrastructure to copy files between hosts.
 For example `ssh` and `scp` can satisfy this requirement.

 # Setup an External ETCD Cluster
-In this tutorial we will configure a three-node TLS enabled `etcd` cluster that can act as an external datastore for a H.A. software, like a Kubernetes H.A.
+In this tutorial we will configure a three-node TLS enabled `etcd` cluster that can act as an external datastore, like a Kubernetes H.A.
 Cluster 😉

 |Role|FQDN|IP|OS|Kernel|RAM|vCPU|
 |----|----|----|----|----|----|----|